ATTORNEY DAVID A. FAULKNER’S BACKGROUND AND EXPERIENCE

 As a former Assistant State Attorney (prosecutor) in Florida, Mr. Faulkner gained extensive experience regarding the following:

 While an Assistant State Attorney (prosecutor), Mr. Faulkner advanced through the Misdemeanor, Felony and Felony Intake Divisions of the State Attorney’s Office.
-As a misdemeanor prosecutor, Mr. Faulkner was awarded recognition as the Prosecutor of the Year for his Circuit with regard to driving under the influence (DUI) cases.
+As a misdemeanor prosecutor, Mr. Faulkner was named the DUI Prosecutor of the Year for his Circuit.
 Mr. Faulkner was involved in the prosecution of criminal cases involving almost all ranges severity.
-From misdemeanor cases such as petit theft or traffic cases such as DUI to extremely serious cases such as murder, Mr. Faulkner was on the front lines of fighting crime.
+From misdemeanor cases to extremely serious cases such as murder, Mr. Faulkner was on the front lines of fighting crime.
 Mr. Faulkner also served as a liaison between the State Attorney’s Office and certain local law enforcement agencies.
 He has provided instruction to law enforcement officers and the community regarding criminal justice related issues.

 Mr. Faulkner left the State Attorney’s Office and formed a private practice law firm with one other partner.
 In that capacity, Mr. Faulkner represented clients in federal and state criminal cases.
 He conducted case investigations, plea negotiations, motion hearings, administrative hearings, jury trials, bench trials and appeals.
 In addition, Mr. Faulkner handled clients’ family law divorce, paternity and injunction cases, including administrative hearings, motion hearings, trials and appeals.
 As part of his work he prepared/conducted negotiations (included conducting mediations) to achieve favorable outcomes for clients, conducted pre-trial discovery, including, but not limited to, handling financial affidavits, requests to produce, interrogatories, requests for admissions, subpoenas, depositions, witness interviews, motions to compel and motions for sanctions, and criminal and civil motions for contempt and prepared/prosecuted pre-trial motions.